 Gray whales feed in shallow continental shelf waters and at offshore banks, where “benthic” (bottom-dwelling) invertebrate communities are concentrated.
 The whale’s diet consists of these small invertebrates obtained from the sea bottom.
 Gray whales are the only whale species known to feed extensively on benthic animals.
 When feeding, the whales use the brush-like baleen in their mouths to strain out the tiny animals from the water they draw in.

 Breeding occurs during southward migration or near the calving grounds, and gestation lasts about 13.5 months.
 A single calf is born in late December to early February.
 The calving interval is usually two years.
 Individuals become sexually mature at 5 to 11 years of age.
 The life span of this species is unknown.

-Gray whales undertake the longest migration of any mammal, sometimes traveling more than 12,400 miles round-trip annually in coastal waters.
+Gray whales undertake the longest migration of any mammal, regularly traveling 10,000 miles round-trip and sometimes up to 14,000 miles annually.